GES DEPARTMENT OFFICE HAS MOVED

 with implications for forest and water allocation management."

-Smolinski is currently pursuing a Ph.D. at CU Denver School of Public Affairs and working at the National Renewable Energy Laboratory.
+currently pursuing a Ph.D. at CU Denver School of Public Affairs and working at the National Renewable Energy Laboratory.

 Congrats, Sharon, we look forward to following your bright future in the field!

 Classes will begin on Tuesday, January 21, 2014!
 We're excited to have our students back after a refreshing winter break and hope they're ready to get back to learning.